Olamide2409/Bike_Sharing/README.md

 # Case Study 1: Transforming occasional(casual) cyclists into yearly subscribers(members).
 # Introduction
+This case study showcases a data analysis project undertaken within the framework of the Google Data Analytics Professional Certificate program.
+The project centers on Cyclistic, a bike-sharing company, and serves as the capstone project for the course.
+This case study will immerse you in the real-world tasks that a junior data analyst encounters.
+As an analyst in the marketing team working alongside different characters and team members.
+The aim is to tackle significant business questions by following the data analysis process, which includes stages such as asking, preparing, processing, analyzing, sharing, and taking action.
 # Tools used in analysis
 Data Cleaining: R
 Data analysis: R, Microsoft Excel